Classical Equations for Quantum Systems

 The reason for these designations will become clear when we express the quantum-mechanical probability for an individual history $\alpha$ in a {\it decoherent} set of histories in terms of the distribution $G$.

 The fully coarse-grained decoherence functional (3.5) is given by

 where $X$ and $\xi$ are connected to $x^\prime$ and $x$ by \(tend) and their range is restricted by the coarse-graining through \(tend).
 The partially coarse-grained decoherence functional is given by \(tene) and \(tenf).
 If the further graining defined by the successive sets of regions is coarse enough so that sufficient positive imaginary part of $W$ is built up between one set of intervals and the next, then there will be a significant contribution to the integral defining the decoherence functional only for values of $\xi (t)$ near zero and for $\alpha = \alpha^\prime$.
 (See Figure 1).
 That is medium decoherence.
 Further, in the diagonal elements of the decoherence functional, which are the probabilities of the individual coarse-grained histories, the integral over $\xi (t)$ may be carried out, to an excellent approximation, as though unrestricted by the coarse graining, provided the intervals are sufficiently coarse.
-(See Figure 1).
-When re\"expressed in terms of the distribution $G$, the probabilities for the individual histories $p(\alpha)$ are, in this approximation,
+(See Figure 1). {\topinsert \centerline{ }